peter88213/nvhelp-de/source/getting_started.rst

 we will postpone the remaining project settings until later.

 .. figure:: _images/getting_started02.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

 We need at least one section in order to get space to begin writing.
 And this must belong to a chapter.
 So we now create the first chapter with **Kapitel > Hinzufügen**.

 .. figure:: _images/getting_started03.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

 After the chapter is created, *novelibre* sets the focus on the chapter Titel entry at the top of the right pane.
 Let's overwrite the default Titel.

 .. figure:: _images/getting_started04.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

 .. hint::
    If you decide to have *novelibre* `auto-number the chapters